hrgarber/board_game_gym/README.md

 - `logs/`: Stores log files generated during runtime.
 - `src/`: Contains the main source code for the project.
   - `frontend/`: Holds files for the experimental web-based game interface.
-  - `backend/`: Contains the main Python backend code.
+  - `backend/`: Contains the main Python backend code, including the AI training script.
-  - `ai/`: Contains scripts for training and evaluating AI models.
   - `tests/`: Holds all test files for the project.
   - `scripts/`: Includes utility scripts for running tests and formatting code.